Marathon Digital Holdings, Inc. (MARA) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had 0% over the past month.
-This has was narrower than the Business Services sector's loss of 1.97% and lagged the S&P 500's gain of 0.07% in that time.
+Coming into today, shares of the company had gained 33.39% in the past month.
+In that same time, the Business Services sector lost 1.24%, while the S&P 500 gained 2%.

-Wall Street will be looking for positivity from Marathon Digital Holdings, Inc. as it approaches its next earnings report date.
-In that report, analysts expect Marathon Digital Holdings, Inc. to post earnings of -$0.03 per share.
-This would mark a year-over-year decline of 50%.
+Marathon Digital Holdings, Inc. will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Marathon Digital Holdings, Inc. to post earnings of -$0.08 per share.
+This would mark a year-over-year decline of 300%.
 Meanwhile, our latest consensus estimate is calling for revenue of $39.2 million, down 24.21% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for Marathon Digital Holdings, Inc.These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 50.21% lower within the past month.
+Over the past month, the Zacks Consensus EPS estimate has moved 63.74% lower.
 Marathon Digital Holdings, Inc. currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Marathon Digital Holdings, Inc. currently has a Forward P/E ratio of 23.9.
-This valuation marks a premium compared to its industry's average Forward P/E of 20.07.
+Valuation is also important, so investors should note that Marathon Digital Holdings, Inc. has a Forward P/E ratio of 38.91 right now.
+Its industry sports an average Forward P/E of 21.62, so we one might conclude that Marathon Digital Holdings, Inc. is trading at a premium comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.